HariSekhon/DevOps-Bash-tools/README.md

 - `avi_to_mp4.sh` - converts avi files to mp4 using ffmpeg.
 Useful to be able to play videos on devices like smart TVs that may not recognize newer codecs otherwise
 - `mkv_to_mp4.sh` - converts mkv files to mp4 using ffmpeg.
 Same use case as above
+- `vidopen.sh` - opens the given video file using whatever available tool is found on Linux or Mac
 - `youtube_download_video.sh` - downloads a YouTube video to mp4 with maximum quality and compatibility usng yt-dlp
   - `twitter_download_video.sh` - same as above for Twitter / X
   - `x_download_video.sh` - same as above for X / Twitter